pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/automation-api/concepts-terminology.md

 To enable a broad range of runtime customization the API defines a `Workspace` interface.
 A `Workspace` is the execution context containing a single Pulumi project, a program, and multiple stacks.
 Workspaces are used to manage the execution environment, providing various utilities such as plugin installation, environment configuration (`$PULUMI_HOME`), and creation, deletion, and listing of Stacks.

-Custom `Workspace` implementations can be used to store Project and Stack settings as well as Config in a different format, such as an in-memory data structure, a shared persistent SQL database, or cloud object storage.
-Regardless of the backing `Workspace` implementation, the Pulumi SaaS Console will still be able to display configuration applied to updates as it does with the local version of the Workspace today.

 ### LocalWorkspace

-The `LocalWorkspace` class is the default implementation of `Workspace`.
+The `LocalWorkspace` class is the default (and currently the only) implementation of `Workspace`.
 This implementation relies on `Pulumi.yaml` and `Pulumi.[stack].yaml` as the intermediate format for Project and Stack settings.
 Modifying `ProjectSettings` will alter the Workspace `Pulumi.yaml` file, and setting config on a Stack will modify the `Pulumi.[stack].yaml` file.
 This is identical to the behavior of Pulumi CLI driven workspaces.

 ## Stack